cscribn/README-one-on-one-work/README.md

 ## Individual Contributor Agenda

 * Any upcoming time off?
 Will you hand things off?
 Do you have a backup?
+* Check-in on commits, tickets, other metrics.
 * Review objectives.
-Any roadblocks or risks?
+Any roadblocks, risks, gaps?
 * Career-building (if not part of objectives)
   * Take action on a goal: create one if needed, get status, outline next steps.
 * Show me what you're working on.